gvwilson/sensibleadventures/princess-bear/princess-bear.md

 but then was then and long gone by."
 His horse's hooves clopped on the cobblestones.
 "Maybe I'll look along by her when we're back."

-"Maybe you could introduce her to Sergeant Ranneda," the prince said drily, smiling beneath his battle mask at the sergeant's grunt.
+"Maybe you could introduce her to Sergeant Raneda," the prince said drily, smiling beneath his battle mask at the sergeant's grunt.

 All too soon the city wall was behind them.
 The air smelled fresh or of freshly